UsabilityEngineering/NeighborhoodDeals/wireframes/README.md

 <img src="Homepage.png" width="300" height="500">

-If the user selects browse, a list of items for sale near the user appears.
+If the user selects "Browse", a list of items for sale near the user appears.

 <img src="Items for Sale Near User.png" width="300" height="500">